devmasterjs/react-weather-app/README.md

 This application uses the user's current location and displays the current address of the region's climatic data and a button to update the data on the interface.

-To do this search, the Open Weather Map API is used [http://api.openweathermap.org/]
+To do this search, the Open Weather API is used [https://openweathermap.org]

 ## Screenshots